walterhiggins/WMPJS/README.md

     /js var leaderboard = require('leaderboard');
     /js leaderboard.jumps( self );

 The list of all players on the server and the number of times they've jumped should be displayed in descending order - that is - the players who have jumped the most will be at the top of the list.
-In a later recipe we'll revisit this module to display the leaderboard using an on-screen scoreboard as seen on popular player-vs-player servers.
+In a later chapter we'll revisit this module to display the leaderboard using an on-screen scoreboard as seen on popular player-vs-player servers.

 The *jumps()* function takes a single parameter called *sender*. *sender* is short for CommandSender, a ComandSender is anything in the game capable of sending commands.
 For examples, Players are command senders since they can send commands using the in-game prompt.
 What we want to do in this function is send output to the player who issued the command.
 That's why we use *sender.sendMessage()* instead of *console.log()* to display the leaderboard.
 If we used *console.log()* then players would not see the leaderboard because *console.log()* only writes messages to the server console window, not to players.
 In the above *jumps()* function we sort the players by how many times they've jumped, then reverse the array so that the higher numbers are at the front of the array, then we *loop* over the array using the *for* loop.
 Inside the for loop we have a block of statements: